j-mie6/parsley/docs/api-guide/errors/ErrorBuilder.md

 exposing unnecessary information into the rest of the system.

 After these types are specified, the methods of the typeclass can be implemented.
-These put together the primtive-most components and compose them into the larger whole.
+These put together the primitive-most components and compose them into the larger whole.
 The documentation of the typeclass details the role of these well enough, however.
 For example's sake, however, these are the two shapes of call that will be made for the different types of error messages: